Money 101 > Budgeting > How to Put Together a Financial Plan

 Your first line of defense in these situations should be your emergency fund.
 While your ultimate goal may be to save around six months’ worth of living expenses, you don’t have to hit that number overnight.
 Put aside whatever money you can spare at the end of each month and designate it for your emergency savings.
 Even an extra $400 dollars can help you handle things like a flat tire or an unexpected home repair.

-If you do run into an emergency expense and you don’t have the savings to cover it, you may consider applying for a personal line of credit or cash advance of some sort.
-They may be a useful last resort to help you handle emergency costs when your savings won’t cut it.
+If you do run into an emergency expense and you don’t have the savings to cover it, you might want to look into applying for a personal line of credit.
+It could be a useful last resort to help you handle emergency costs when your savings won’t cut it.
 Just remember, these loans are meant to be used for emergencies only.

 3. Make Debt Repayment a Part of Your Financial Planning Strategy